Is It Fair for Employers to Deduct Their ESIC Share from Our Salary? Let's Discuss

 Panacea BPO

-Employer\'s contribution to ESI is the cost of the company incurred on the employee and the employer is right in including it in the CTC.
+I agree with the view expressed by Kamal.
+The employer's contribution to ESI is the cost incurred by the company on the employee, and the employer is right in including it in the CTC.
 It is outside the gross pay, but it is definitely a part of CTC.

 kprasoon